 This led to the conclusion that, the sensing technique investigated, if employed by a stand-alone WSD (autonomous operation), is not reliable enough to guarantee protection of nearby DTT receivers using the same or adjacent channel.
 Therefore, the use of a geo-location database seems to be the most feasible option to avoid possible interference to DTT receivers.
 In addition it was concluded that in cases where the use of a geo-location database can provide sufficient protection to the broadcast service, sensing is not required.
 There may be some potential benefit in using a combination of sensing and geo-location database to provide adequate protection to DTT receivers but these benefits would need to be further considered.

-The compliance of a WSD with an unwanted emission level of -65 dBm/8 MHz defined in the ECC/DEC/(09)03 [8] has an impact on the protection ratio that will be experienced by DTT receivers and provided in ECC Report 148 [5].
-Therefore, it is important that the harmonised standard for WSD includes this unwanted emission level.
-An alternative would be to start new studies and intensive measurement campaigns on protection ratios and overloading thresholds once (foreseen) WSD unwanted emission levels are known, and to redo all studies described in this Report in order to update results and parameters.ANNEX 4: to this Report presents a set of definitions used for the determination interference into DTT including a concept of ‘degradation of location probability’ and the’ increasing of interference probability’ as well as the relationship between the two parameters.
+ANNEX 4: to this Report presents a set of definitions used for the determination interference into DTT including a concept of ‘degradation of location probability’ and the’ increasing of interference probability’ as well as the relationship between the two parameters.
 ANNEX 4: describes also a methodology and the associated parameters in order to evaluate location probability and interference probability when calculations are to be performed to determine the interference potential to DTT reception.
 Calculations were performed using SEAMCAT tool (free software downloadable from www.seamcat.org).

 The sections below discuss some basic parameters crucial for the protection of the broadcasting service.